camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-instance/post-variables.html.md

 Update/Delete Process Variables
 ===============================

 Updates or deletes the variables of a process instance.
-Uses the [HTTP PATCH](http://tools.ietf.org/html/rfc5789) verb.
 Updates precede deletes.
 So if a variable is updated AND deleted, the deletion overrides the update.

 Method
 ------

-PATCH `/process-instance/{id}/variables`
+POST `/process-instance/{id}/variables`

 Parameters